pangwuu/smallPowerpointMaker/README.md

    - In the topmost tab, if you see a "Slide Master" tab then you are using Slide Master View.
    - Go to the "View" tab and select Normal.
    - This will switch to Normal View where the expected slides should now be visible.
-5. If none of these steps work - head to TROUBLESHOOTING.MD and review the steps there.

 ## If you have other issues
 Check the troubleshooting steps [here](https://pangwuu.github.io/smallPowerpointMaker/TROUBLESHOOTING.html).